jkammau97/Engineering_4_Notebook/README.md

 ### Reflection

 Had to remind myself how lists work in python.
-Just used a barebones approach to them, and i'll remember more about it later
+Just used a barebones approach to them, and i'll remember more about it later.
+I also had a problem where the variables were strings instead of integers.
+Just had to convert the inputs to ints using `int()`.